BuoyantIO/gateway-api-workshop/README.md

 If you have any questions or feedback, please feel free to reach out to us on the CNCF Slack, or via email to flynn@buoyant.io or mike.morris@microsoft.com.
-Gateway API is evolving, too, so keep an eye out for an updated version of this workshop in Salt Lake City!
+Gateway API is evolving, too, so keep an eye out for more at KubeCon in London!